 The overall default rate of 14.7 percent at Minnesota's public two-year schools is below the national average of 18.3 percent.
 But a number of community and technical colleges have default rates in the high teens to mid-twenties.
 At two schools, Hibbing Community College and Mesabi Range Community and Technical College, one in four student debtors has defaulted.

-One poorly performing school, Rainy River Community College (23.8 percent default rate), has voluntarily entered into a default reduction plan with Wisconsin-based Great Lakes Educational Loan Services, Inc., said Chris Halling, director of student financial aid at Minnesota State Colleges and Universities (MNSCU), which oversees two-year public schools.
+One poorly performing school, Rainy River Community College (23.8 percent default rate), has voluntarily entered into a default reduction plan with Wisconsin-based Great Lakes Educational Loan Services, Inc., said Chris Halling, director of student financial aid at Minnesota State Colleges and Universities (MNSCU), which oversees two-year pubic schools.

 "They maintain good addresses and contact students earlier and more often," Halling said.
 "Rather than wait until they are 90 days overdue on loan payments, they contact students during the grace period.
 They tell them about forebearance and other options."